In this article, learn how to add a free solution for mailing list subscription forms to your WordPress website.

 For embedding a subscription sign-up form on your website SendGrid provides you an iFrame.
-Seriously, an iFrame.
+Ugh *sad face*.

-SendGrid does have a plugin for WordPress, but it hasn’t been updated in years.
-And yes, there are a ton of “SendGrid” plugins to connect WordPress’ email sending service to SendGrid’s servers for SMTP mail, but that doesn’t help you add an integrated sign-up form to your website, so I’m not feeling it.
+SendGrid does have a plugin for WordPress, but as of this writing, it hasn’t been updated in years.
+There are a ton of “SendGrid” plugins to connect WordPress’ email-sending service to SendGrid’s servers for SMTP mail, but that doesn’t help you add an integrated sign-up form to your website, so there’s not quite a whole solution.

 AWeber is another email marketing solution that’s been on the scene for quite a while.